decentralization-in-organizations/dio/dio_2024/dio_2024_program.md

 ![DiO 2024](dio_2024_photos/dio_2024_1.jpeg)

-For the most up-to-date information about the program, please refer to the embedded document below.
+For the most up-to-date information about the program, please refer to the document below.
 You can also [click here](https://docs.google.com/document/d/1epuN1_VkwrLF6CtmAsBKBFCSU3A-PrDifIXiyvE5uJY/edit?usp=sharing) to open the document in a new tab for easier viewing, downloading, or printing.

-> **Note:** All times displayed are Central European Time (CET, GMT +02:00).
+> **Note:** Please note that all times shown are in Central European Time (CET, UTC+2).

 <html>
 <head>